Gymnocoronis spilanthoides

 Gymnocoronis spilanthoides, also known by its common name Senegal tea or Senegal tea plant is a species from the genus Gymnocoronis.
 The species was first described by Augustin Pyramus de Candolle.

-In Europe, the species features since 2019 on the list of Invasive Alien Species of Union Concern.
-This means that import of the species and trade in the species is forbidden in the whole of the European Union.
+In the European Union, the species features since 2019 on the list of invasive alien species of Union concern.
+This means that import of the species and trade in the species is forbidden in the whole of the EU.